stevie-mayhew/silverstripe-framework/docs/en/00_Getting_Started/02_Composer.md

 ### How should I name my module?

-Follow the packagist.org advice on choosing a [unique name and vendor prefix](https://packagist.org/about).
-Please don't use the `silverstripe/<modulename>` vendor prefix, since that's reserved for modules produced by SilverStripe Ltd. In order to declare that your module is in fact a SilverStripe module, use the "silverstripe" tag in the composer.json file, and set the "type" to "silverstripe-module".
+Follow the packagist.org advice on choosing a [unique name and vendor prefix](https://packagist.org/about). **Please don't use the "silverstripe/<modulename>" vendor prefix**, since that's reserved for modules produced by SilverStripe Ltd. In order to declare that your module is in fact a SilverStripe module, use the "silverstripe" tag in the composer.json file, and set the "type" to "silverstripe-module".